 For those who are not able to see in person, set up a day and time of the week that works for both parties to speak on the phone.
 Visit family often and let the people in your life know how important those visitations are to you.
 Find social activities around you to participate in with friends or other seniors.
 There may be other people having a difficult time as well during this season and will be seeking solace in each other.

 This season, take care and fight the holiday blues by heeding the advice given.
 By taking care of our senior loved ones, the holidays can be a time of celebration, love, and hope for everyone.
-Contact our trusted professionals today to find out more about caring for seniors during the holiday season.
+Contact a Caring team near you today to find out more about caring for seniors during the holiday season.